What's the "Green Challenge"? Click here.

 • Use high recycled-content paper.

-• If an office building with 7,000 workers recycled all of its paper waste for a year, it could reduce greenhouse gas emissions by about 630 tons.
+• If an office building with 7,000 workers recycled all of its paper waste for a year, it could reduce greenhouse gas emissions by about 630 tons, according to the Environmental Protection Agency.
 Recycling used aluminum to make cans takes 95 percent less energy than making new aluminum from scratch.
-If your workplace doesn't recycle paper or cans, could you persuade it to start, or take your cans and scrap paper to the recycling bin at home?

 • Invest in energy-saving fax machines, copiers, scanners, and printers, which use about half as much electricity as standard equipment and also default to a low-power sleep mode.
 Lobby your employer to do the same.